National and International Important Days In June

 June is the sixth month of the year, which is named after Juno the Roman goddess.
 June doesn’t start on the same day of the week as any other month, but it always ends on the same day of the week as March every year.

 June is known for the Summer solstice in the Northern hemisphere, World Environment Day, Yoga Day, and Father’s Day.
-We are providing you a list of international and national days which are celebrated in the month of June.
+We are providing you with a list of international and national days which are celebrated in the month of June.

 1 June – World Milk Day